igrigorik/http-client-hints/README.md

 ```

 * Device pixel ratio is communicated via the `DPR` request header
-* The `vw` size is converted to CSS `px` size based on client's layout viewport size and the resulting value is communicated via the `Width` request header
+* The `vw` size is converted to physical `px` size based on client's layout viewport size and the resulting value is communicated via the `Width` request header
 * The server computes the optimal image variant based on communicated `DPR` and `Width` values and responds with the optimal image variant.

 HTTP negotiation flow for the example above: